PrefectHQ/prefect/docs/concepts/automations.md

 At deployment time, this will create a linked automation that is triggered by events matching your chosen [grammar](./events.md#event-grammar) and passes the templatable `event` as a parameter to the deployment's flow run.

 ### Pass triggers to `prefect deploy`
-You can pass one more many `--trigger` arguments to `prefect deploy`, which can be either a JSON string or a path to a `.yaml` or `.json` file.
+You can pass one or many `--trigger` arguments to `prefect deploy`, which can be either a JSON string or a path to a `.yaml` or `.json` file.

 ```bash
 # Pass a trigger as a JSON string